Showing posts with label felicity conditions. Show all posts

 Quaeritur

-Utrum Spiritus Sanctus sit ille divinus actus, qui verbum et esse in vita credentis coniungit, ita ut veritas theologica, quae per systemata modelorum ut correspondentia constituitur, perficiatur per participationem et communionem, et sic ipsa finita intelligentia fiat locus felicitatis divinae.
+Utrum Spiritus Sanctus sit ille divinus actus qui verbum et esse in vita credentis coniungit, ita ut veritas theologica, quae in Disputatione II ut correspondentia constituta est, perficiatur per participationem et communionem, et sic ipsa finita intelligentia fiat locus felicitatis divinae.

-Whether the Holy Spirit is that divine act which unites word and being within the life of the believer, such that theological truth, which is constituted through systems of models as correspondence, is brought to completion through participation and communion, and finite understanding thereby becomes the very site of divine blessedness.
+Whether the Holy Spirit is that divine act which unites word and being within the life of the believer, such that theological truth, constituted in Disputation II as correspondence, is brought to completion through participation and communion, and finite understanding thereby becomes the site of divine blessedness.

 Thesis

-The Holy Spirit is both the formal and causal condition for theological felicity.
-It is the divine source by which expressions are included or excluded from the language of faith.
-The Spirit’s presence sets both the possibility and the limit of theological discourse.
-It authorizes what can be said rightly, and by that very act, defines what cannot.
+The Holy Spirit is both the formal and causal condition of theological felicity.
+He is the divine source by which expressions are included or excluded from the language of faith T. The Spirit’s presence sets both the possibility and the limit of theological discourse.
+He authorizes what may be spoken rightly and, by the same act, defines what cannot.

 Ὁ Θεὸς ἀληθής ἐστιν· πᾶν δὲ ἄνθρωπος ψεύστης.